 Looking for OpenStack CentOS alternatives after recent changes in the CentOS project?

-Think Ubuntu – the most popular Linux distribution for OpenStack deployments, after CentOS, across development and production environments.
+Think Ubuntu – the most popular Linux distribution for OpenStack deployments across development and production environments.

 Wondering what makes Ubuntu different?
 Here are seven reasons you should consider Ubuntu when planning your CentOS migration.

-According to the OpenStack User Survey from 2019, Ubuntu is the second most popular operating system (OS) for OpenStack deployments.
-Ubuntu Server powers 35% of OpenStack clouds all over the world and is just behind CentOS with 40% penetration.
+According to the OpenStack User Survey from 2020, Ubuntu is the most popular operating system (OS) for OpenStack deployments.
+Ubuntu Server powers 40% of OpenStack clouds all over the world.
 So if you are looking for an alternative to CentOS, Ubuntu is the most straightforward choice.
 Ubuntu has been chosen as a platform for OpenStack deployments by leading companies in the telco, finance, hardware manufacturing, retail, automotive and healthcare sectors.
 Those include AT&T, BNP Paribas, Cisco, BestBuy, Daimler and Spectrum Health.

 No mandatory subscriptions